deliveroo/deliveroo.engineering/alerting.md

 ### Check your alert is valid

 Why do we need the alert?
 A good answer would be: "Because if we don't alert on `<insert your reason here>` users won’t be able to book and we are going to lose money!"

-* Another scenario worth considering: "Imagine it’s Saturday night and your
-* feature is breaking.
-Do you need to wake up the Duty engineer or can we live
-* with the broken feature until Monday morning?"
+Another scenario worth considering: "Imagine it’s Saturday night and your feature is breaking.
+Do you need to wake up the Duty engineer or can we live with it being broken until Monday morning?"

-* Last but not least: "Is the step you want to monitor on the happy path?
+Last but not least: "Is the step you want to monitor on the happy path?
 Should it be?"

 ### Alert on symptoms, not causes